-Wednesday, 23 February - Friday, 25 February 2022
+Wednesday, 15 February - Friday, 17 February 2023

-- Year 7 Camp is held at Cape Bridgewater Coastal Camp, Bridgewater. - Information and Permission will be send out via PAM. - Each student will be given a 'Camp Booklet' which includes the Camp outline, packing lists, contact details and times for the week.
+- Year 7 Camp 2023 has a focus on surfing and beach fun and is held at Lorne. - Information and permissions will be send out via PAM at the start of the year. - Each student will be given a 'Camp Booklet' which includes the Camp outline, packing lists, contact details and times for the week.